 Admittedly, there are some little kids who are more aggressive than others and are downright difficult to handle.
 But even these little darlings can and should be taught to express themselves more constructively and appropriately.

 Of all the reasons for a toddler to throw a tantrum, this is the worst and the most difficult to deal with.
 Why?
 Because, for the most part, the resolution has to come from YOU!

-You have to be the one to change your behavior, as well as your reaction to your toddler’s behavior.
+You have to be the one to change your behaviour, as well as your reaction to your toddler’s behaviour.
 The tantrums of an undisciplined child usually are the result of:

 - Confusion over inconsistent parenting.
 If they can get away with something one day and not the next, your mixed messages throw them into a state of chaos.
 And we all know how a toddler deals with chaos… by creating more.

 - Several years ago, there was a parenting fad that basically said parents should allow their children to set their own limits; that they would know when enough was enough.
 I bet you can pick out the teenagers and young adults whose parents fell for that, right?

 - “Over-parenting” is also a precursor for tantrums.
 Toddlers need to be able to explore and discover their surroundings, get a little (or a lot) dirty, make a few messes and wear their clothes backwards and their shoes on the wrong feet on occasion.

 - As for yelling and nagging, these are telltales signs of a lack of discipline in your home — and poor modelling, too.
 Remember: yelling and nagging parents make for yelling and nagging toddlers.

 In reality, there is no one specific solution to your child’s tantrums.
 There is no one magic word or thing that works, but here are a few things to try: